carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 - Default render and primary user interactions (open, select, submit, keyboard)
 - Accessibility roles, labels, and ARIA state changes
 - Regressions for bugs you fix
+- Boundary inputs to pure utils: zero or negative sizes, empty collections, divide-by-zero, and out-of-range indices.
+Assert the defined fallback (clamp, empty, identity) rather than only that it doesn't throw.
 - Generic/type contracts when adding `@template` props (see below)

 Skip or avoid: